‘You don’t know anything about football’

 At the time Richard he answered Ruggieri: “It is very clear why you are sitting as a journalist and you no longer direct.
 I spoke and there were no champions because they did not put what they had to put.”

-The former technician of the Mexican team He acknowledged his guilt after. lose the championship with Boca Juniors.
+The former technician of the Mexican team acknowledged his guilt after losing the championship with Boca Juniors.

 “I think I showed with category that the coach is 20 or 30 percent guilty of losing the championship, not 100 as you say; I submitted my resignation, I would have continued for six more months, but I said I don’t deserve it for having lost the championship “.
 While to finish, Oscar He replied: “You are grown up and it is very good that you are not directing anymore.”